-The Company and its partners will also continue to actively acquire, process and interpret 2D seismic over Blocks 10BA, 10BB, 12A, 13T and South Omo.
-In addition, 3D seismic acquisition is being planned over the Ngamia and Twiga structures in 2013.
+The Company continued to actively acquire, process, and interpret 2D seismic over Blocks 10BA, 10BB, 12A, 13T and South Omo with three seismic crews active during the year.

-In Puntland (Somalia), the Company, through its 44.6% ownership interest in Horn, completed a two w ll exploration drilling program.
+In Puntland (Somalia), the Company, through its 44.6% ownership interest in Horn, completed a two well exploration drilling program.
 Both well sites have been restored to original condition and demobilization of drilling equipment from Puntland has been completed.
-While the Company was disappointed that the first two exploration wells in Puntland did not flow oil, the Company remains highly encouraged that all of the critical elements exist for oil accumulations, and based on this encouragement, the Company and its partners have entered into the next exploration period in both the Dharoor Valley and Nugaal Valley PSC's which carry a commitment to drill one exploration well in each block.
+While the Company was disappointed that the first two exploration wells in Puntland did not flow oil, the Company remains highly encouraged that all of the critical elements exist for oil accumulations, and based on this encouragement, the Company and its partners entered into the next exploration period in both the Dharoor Valley and Nugaal Valley PSC's which carry a commitment to drill one exploration well in each block.